mindscan-de/FutureSQR/Gallery/README.md

 # Gallery

-Here a few screen shots of the project after 9 weeks of coding this in my spare time.
-There is no art work, neither are there some icons right now.
+Here are a few screen shots of the project after nine weeks of coding this in my spare time.
+There is no artwork, neither are there some icons right now.
 I just wanted to make this thing work in the first place.
 Instead of cluttering the UI with icons and features, this approach is quite the opposite - remove as much as possible.
+Because the more features we can remove, the earlier this tool becomes usable.

 ## Main Page and All Projects Page